muziejus/transverse/index.md

 Pregel
 in here to make the bridges more visible, can you cross all seven bridges once and only once?
-Maybe you make a wager with your classmates and stumble out into the bracing Baltic wind, but you’re convinced that, this time, it’s surely possible.
+Maybe you make a wager with your classmates and stumble out into the bracing Baltic wind, convinced that, this time, it’s surely possible.

 ---